A little about our history…

 1. Spending quality time with those who attend the Banquet Run outside of Banquet Run sessions, building relationship, and supporting those with addictions.

 Further changes occurred at the end of 2020 when Dave and Bev Kidley retired and a new couple—Mike and Kerry Badger, took over leadership of the charity.
 They brought with them a similar concern for the poor, marginalised and destitute.
 They also brought the necessary skills, experience and a new network of contacts and relationship with other agencies that could collaboratively support those that are vulnerable, isolated, and struggling with mental or physical ill health.
 With new leadership came a new board of trustees, all with expertise and experience in working with vulnerable adults in a social care or educational setting.
-As a result, whilst Morning Star continues today with The Hope Project, it has also introduced the Life Recovery Course and Community in collaboration with St Paul’s Church in Salisbury, using their Hope Centre and Coffee Shop.
+As a result, whilst Morning Star continues today with The Hope Project, it has also introduced the Life Recovery Course and Community at the Former Bowl’s Club in Victoria Park Salisbury.
 This is both a venue for the course and a base for other activities such as free food provision and client meetings.
 In addition, Morning Star also works collaboratively with Wiltshire Council to provide those rough sleepers newly housed who have no possessions whatsoever, with basic furnishings, clothing and kitchenware.
 By establishing a relationship with us through this provision, some of these people also embarked on our Life Recovery Course.

 Whilst Morning Star (Salisbury) is not affiliated to any one church or other organisation, the Christian faith has an influence on the work of the charity.
 This does not mean that help provided is conditional upon professing a Christian faith, but rather that we believe in demonstrating the love of Christ to the oppressed, afflicted, and marginalised in words and deeds.
 Therefore, we collaborate with both churches and other secular organisations in the City.
 This helps to both resource the work that we do and maximise our client support base.
 We are a small charity having two part time, modestly paid members of staff, plus some generous volunteers who give their time freely to support the work.
 We raise money through regular donations, fund raising events and other lump sum donations.